 This recipe turned out so beautifully that I just needed to get it out on my blog.

 (This recipe was modified from this one on Cooks.com.)

 Benefits of Homemade Jello

-It’s a fabulous source of additional or complimentary protein.
+It's a fabulous source of additional or complementary protein.

 Most obviously, you have total control over the ingredients and you can leave out those not so savory things like artificial colors and flavors - yikes!